Tong-Chen/tong-chen.github.com/_posts/2013-04-04-install-ucsc-locally.md

 {% endhighlight %}

-12.出现错误
+* 出现错误

-a.Couldn&#8217;t connect to database (null) on localhost as gw.
+		a.Could not connect to database (null) on localhost as gw.
 Client does not support authentication protocol requested by server; consider upgrading MySQL 的解决方法

 {% highlight bash %}
 set password for 'gw'@'localhost'=OLD_PASSWORD('qazplm_gw');